Working with Unaccompanied Asylum Seeking Children (UASC) Courses

 As Children’s Services Prevent Lead, Helen delivers training on the Government’s Prevent Strategy, and is the first point of contact within the organisation for case discussions relating to individuals who may be at risk of radicalisation or involved in terrorism, and also sits on Channel Panels.

 Mike Ray has worked with unaccompanied children and care leavers since 2005, and has been a qualified Social Worker since 2008.
-Since 2015, he has been a Senior Social Worker in the Child Asylum and 16+ Team within Solihull.
+From 2015 to 2017, he was a Senior Social Worker in the Child Asylum and 16+ Team within Solihull and is now a Team Manager within the Unaccompanied Asylum Seeking Children Team in Warwickshire.
 Mike has a Degree in Social Work (BA Hons) obtained in 2008, and holds the Post Qualifying Consolidation Award obtained in 2010 from Warwick University, and Enabling Others Practice Educator/Supervisor obtained in 2012 from Bournemouth University.
 He has over eight years’ experience of undertaking Merton Compliant Age Assessments.
 He has a specialist role within the Local Authority in child trafficking and safeguarding of trafficked children.
 Mike also sits on the local area Panel for the Protection of Trafficked Children, alongside other Local Authorities, Police and NGO’s.
 Mike delivers training on trafficking and the NRM process.
 He has extensive knowledge on best practice when working with unaccompanied minors, including working with interpreters and people whose first language is not English, working with children and young people who are suffering from PTSD and cultural bereavement, as well as the asylum process from arrival to tribunal.
 Mike has significant experience of triple planning and supporting care leavers.
 In addition, he has extensive knowledge regarding country of origin information, religion and political make up of countries and areas.

 Felix Kupay is the Founder and Chair of ENTRAIDE (Mutul Aid).
-He has been the Accommodation Officer for Solihull Child Asylum and 16+ Team since 2010.
 He holds an MA in Social Policy and an MSc. in International Development from the University of Birmingham.
-Felix has an extensive knowledge of the Asylum Process as well as commissioning accommodation and support for asylum seekers and refugees in the UK.
-He wrote his MA in Social Policy’s dissertation on “Transition, Agency and Integration: the Experiences of Congolese refugees in the West Midlands”.
+He is an OISC Level 1 Immigration Adviser and has an extensive experience of working with unaccompanied children and care leavers.
+He has a detailed understanding of the asylum process and implications for entitlements and future care planning.
+He has played a role in writing Solihull Children’s Services’ policies and procedures for working with Unaccompanied Asylum Seeking Children.
+Felix wrote his MA in Social Policy’s dissertation on “Transition, Agency and Integration: the Experiences of refugees in the West Midlands”.

 For more information, please contact Felix Kupay on 07948602313 or email: email@example.com .
 To book a space on to one of our training courses, please download and complete our Training Booking Form and return it to: firstname.lastname@example.org